AlexandreFPGoncalves/AlexandreFPGoncalves/README.md

 #### 🎐 About me

 <!-- About me starts -->
-- Heya!
-I am a self-taught frontend developer.
+Heya!
+I am a self-taught <b>Frontend developer</b>.
-- I am 20yo currently working at @ITSector.
+I am 20yo currently working at @ITSector.
-- Cats, plants and Anime are my main hobbies!
+Cats, plants and Anime are my main hobbies!
 <!-- About me ends -->

 </td>